THE APRIL TOM-TOM

 It would be nice if you and your child could visit these places.
 So, they can both comprehend and contribute to the class discussion.
 Your local libraries may have offers on discounted tickets.

-Miss Umme’s class will be learning about the Zoo and the animals in the zoo the week of March 30th.
+Mr. Andrey’s class will be learning about the Zoo and the animals in the zoo the week of 4/2.
 If you have any stuffed animal that would live at a zoo.
-Please feel free to send them in with your child.
+Please feel free to send it in with your child on Tuesday 4/2.
 Please be sure the stuffed animal is labeled with your child’s name on it.

 Pre-Kindergarten Program